-Activity 4.3: Promote Continuous Improvement and Ongoing Professional Development.
+Activity 4.3: Promote Continuous Improvement and Ongoing Professional Development

 State agency partners will promote continuous improvement in career services and case management services through state and regional initiatives to promote leading business practices.
-They will promote the ongoing professional development of front-line staff providing client services through case management academies and national professional development and credentialing programs, such as the National Association for Workforce Development Professionals (NAWDP).
-Cross-agency training will also be developed as needed.
-For example, the ICCB-Adult Education will provide professional development to agency partners in the appropriate administration of educational assessment of basic skill deficiencies.
+They will promote the ongoing professional development of front-line staff providing client services through case management academies and national professional development and credentialing programs, such as the National Association of Workforce Development Professionals (NAWDP).
+Cross-agency training and professional development will be developed to ensure needs are clearly understood by all partners, both core and required.
+For example, the ICCB Adult Education will provide professional development to agency partners in the appropriate administration of educational assessment of basic skill deficiencies.
+Training and other professional development resources will be developed in collaboration with front-line and supervisory workforce personnel to ensure they are relevant and timely, and technological solutions will be pursued to maximize access and cost-effectiveness.

-Activity 4.4: Promote the Incorporation of Required Partner Services.
+Activity 4.4: Promote the Incorporation of Required Partner Services

 The core partners will explore opportunities to incorporate the services of the Comprehensive One-Stop Center partners into case management and career services.
-Illinois has made progress through the Interagency Work Group to identify the business services, career services, training services and supportive services of the state's workforce, education and workforce partners.
+Illinois has made progress through the Interagency Work Group to identify the business services, career services, training services and supportive services of the state's workforce, education and economic development partners.
 Through the implementation of best practices from programs such as the Disability Employment Initiative, the state will develop policies to ensure that there is a customer-centered approach of coordinating services that consider the additional needs of the targeted populations as identified in Chapter 2.

-Strategy 5: Expanded Employer and Job-Seeker Access to Labor Market Information
+Strategy 5: Expand Employer and Job Seeker Access to Labor Market Information

-The Illinois interagency data team will design, develop and use the statewide public-private data infrastructure (Strategy 6) to provide both employers and job-seekers with tools to promote and access job openings, review changing labor market trends and opportunities, identify funding opportunities and find education, training and support services.
+The interagency data team will design, develop and use the statewide public-private data infrastructure (Strategy 6) to provide both employers and job seekers with tools to promote and access job openings, review changing labor market trends and opportunities, identify funding opportunities and find education, training and support services.
 This will require partners to ensure that privacy and security issues are addressed.

-Activity 5.1: Improve Employer Tools for Communicating and Accessing Information.
+Activity 5.1: Improve Employer Tools for Communicating and Accessing Information

 The interagency data team will develop new tools for employers to communicate their forecasted demand for workers and review and provide input into industry and occupational projections developed through Employment Security.
 This will include new tools for employers working together in leading regional partnerships to continuously communicate short-term forecasts of job openings and competency and credentialing requirements for these jobs.
-This will build on tools and best practices from employer-led national and state initiatives, including the U.S. Chamber of Commerce Talent Pipeline Management Initiative and the Vermilion Advantage model.
+This will build on tools and best practices from employer-led national and state initiatives, including the U.S. Chamber of Commerce Talent Pipeline Management Initiative and the Vermilion Advantage pilot project.
 The team also will improve employer capacity to easily communicate career opportunities and current job openings to regional partnerships and their broader labor market in Illinois.
-This will be accomplished through employer tools that can be easily integrated with their current human resource information systems and own websites that provide information on careers and job openings.
+This will be accomplished through employer tools that can be easily integrated with their current human resource information systems and their own websites that provide information on careers and job openings.

-Activity 5.2: Improve Access to Career and Education Guidance Tools and Information.
+Activity 5.2: Improve Access to Career and Education Guidance Tools and Information